McKinney National Airport: History

 In 2023, the city proposed issuing $200 million in bonds which, when combined with other funding, would allow the airport to become the third major commercial airport in the metroplex.
 However, the bond issue was defeated at the polls, with 58.69% of voters voting against it.

 In January 2025, after receiving an endorsement from the city council, the McKinney Planning and Zoning Commission approved construction of a 45,000 sqft commercial passenger terminal on the east side of the airport, designed with three gates and the ability to be expanded to five.
 The $72 million facility will have 1,500 parking spaces and rental car facilities.
 Officials said that discussions had begun with two unnamed low-cost carriers, that the terminal would initially see three to five flights a day using Boeing 737 or Airbus A320 aircraft, and that it would serve 200,000 passengers annually.
 Some citizens spoke out against the project, citing traffic, noise, and environmental concerns, and pointing to the rejection of the 2023 bond issue as evidence that voters were generally opposed to commercial airline operations in the city.

 On February 18, 2025, the McKinney City Council awarded the pre-construction contract for the terminal project to Swinerton Builders.
 Funding for the project comes from local sources—including the McKinney Economic Development Corporation, the McKinney Community Development Corporation, and Tax Increment Reinvestment Zones—along with a $30M federal loan and federal and state transportation funds.
 Later that year, the airport received a $14.8M grant in the state budget passed by the 89th Texas Legislature, and documents obtained by The Dallas Morning News revealed that in late 2024, the city was negotiating with Avelo Airlines, which proposed to begin service in 2026 with three daily 737 flights.
-Airport officials have stated that negotiations were underway with two airlines, but that public discussions of the talks are blocked by nondisclosure agreements.
+Airport officials said that negotiations were underway with two airlines but public discussion of the talks was blocked by nondisclosure agreements.

+On December 17, 2025, the city of McKinney signed its first formal Airline Use and Lease Agreement (ULA) with Avelo Airlines.